-Indicator or dimension Case where the feature is not applicable (NA) CRPFM-8.2 This dimension covers climate-induced disasters.
-When a country is not prone to such disasters as explained in the country climate profile, requirements assessing emergency procedures are not applicable (see clarification 8:2.2.).
-CRPFM-8.3 This dimension covers climate-induced disasters.
-When a country is not prone to such disasters as explained in the country climate profile, requirements assessing emergency procedures are not applicable (see clarification 8:3.2.).
-CRPFM-8.4 In case there has not been any climate-related disaster in the period covered by the assessment, or when a country is not prone to climate-induced disasters as explained in the country climate profile, this part of the requirement is not applicable (see clarification 8:4.2.).
+Indicator Case where the feature is not applicable (NA) or dimension CRPFM-8.4 In case there has not been any climate-related disaster in the period covered by the assessment, or when a country is not prone to climate-induced disasters as explained in the country climate profile, this part of the requirement is not applicable (see clarification 8:4.2.).
 CRPFM-9 Climate-related taxes are part of the environmental taxes, defined as taxes whose tax base is a physical unit (or a proxy of it) that has a proven specific negative impact on the environment.
-They include carbon tax (see example in Box 30), energy tax, emission tax and border carbon adjustments.
-Other environmental taxes (on waste, water, non-climate- related chemical pollutants) are not covered by this indicator.
-When there are no climate- related taxes that meet that definition, this indicator is NA (see clarification 9:5).
-CRPFM-11.3 Element 3: Procedures and rules for the transfer and disposal of climate change sensitive non-financial assets, as assessed under CRPFM-6.1.
+They include carbon tax (see example in Box 30), energy tax, emission tax, border carbon adjustments.
+Other environmental taxes (on waste, water, non-climate-related chemical pollutants) are not covered by this indicator.
+When there are no climate-related taxes that meet that definition, this indicator is NA (see clarification 9:5).
+CRPFM- 11.3 Element 3 : Procedures and rules for the transfer and disposal of climate change sensitive non-financial assets, as assessed under CRPFM-6.1.
 Climate-responsive non-financial asset management, apply to SNGs.
 When there is no specific arrangement for climate change sensitive non-financial assets, the score for CRPFM-6.1. is D and subsequently, Element 3 is NA (see clarification 11:3.3).
-Element 4: The legal or regulatory framework for climate-responsive debt and guarantees, as assessed under CRPFM-7.2.
+Element 4 : The legal or regulatory framework for climate-responsive debt and guarantees, as assessed under CRPFM-7.2.
 Climate-related debt and guarantees, specifies the arrangements for SNGs.
 When there is no specific arrangement, the score for CRPFM-7.2. is D and subsequently, Element 4 is NA (see clarification 11:3.4).
-Element 5: The green procurement framework, as assessed under CRPFM-8.1.
-Climate- responsive public procurement framework covers SNGs.
+Element 5 : The green procurement framework, as assessed under CRPFM-8.1.
+Climate-responsive public procurement framework covers SNGs.
 When there is no green procurement framework, the score for CRPFM-8.1. is D and subsequently, Element 5 is NA (see clarification 11:3.5).
 CRPFM-14 When there is neither a definition of "climate change expenditure" from the questionnaire nor a methodology developed by the government, CRPFM-14. is considered NA (see clarification 14:3).